Code-Institute-Submissions/ms1-the_rolls/README.md

 ### **The Business Goals:**
 -	Create an online presence for the company where users can easily access information on the service.
 -	Develop more booking leads for the business.
--	Present the brand and the service offered as a high-end, luxury product.
+-	Present the brand and the service offered as a high-end, luxury product andevoke a sense of timeless elegance.
 -	Primarily target the website at the lucrative wedding market, while making it clear the service can be booked for other occasions.

 ### **Target Clients:**
 -	Couples organising their weddings.
 Typically 25-45 years old.
 -	Parents looking to buy a wedding gift for their Son or Daughter.
 Typically 50-70 years old.
 -	People looking to book a chauffeured car for a special occasion.
+Variable ages.

 ### **Tech considerations:**
 -	The service is targeted at users of varying ages and varying technical ability, so it is important that the site is easy to use and navigate.